elephantscale/es-training-new/ghidra/slides/Ghidra-intro.md

 # Introduction to Ghidra

+# WikiLeaks Vault 7

 ## What we will cover in this section
 * WikiLeaks Vault 7
-* Ghidra versus IDA and many other competitors
+* Ghidra versus IDA and other competitors
 * Ghidra overview
 * Install
+* Basic functionalities

 ---